MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMClientPushInstallation.md

 ```

 ## DESCRIPTION
-The **Get-CMClientPushInstallation** cmdlet gets an object that installs a Microsoft System Center Configuration Manager client by using client push.
+The **Get-CMClientPushInstallation** cmdlet gets an object that installs a Configuration Manager client by using client push.
-A client push installation installs client software on computers that System Center Configuration Manager discovered.
+A client push installation installs client software on computers that Configuration Manager discovered.
-When you configure client push installation for a site, the client installation automatically runs on the computers that System Center Configuration Manager discovered within the site's configured boundaries when those boundaries are part of a boundary group.
+When you configure client push installation for a site, the client installation automatically runs on the computers that Configuration Manager discovered within the site's configured boundaries when those boundaries are part of a boundary group.
 You can also start a client push installation by running the Client Push Installation Wizard for a specific collection or resource within a collection.

 For more information about how to install clients, see [How to Install Clients on Windows Computers in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg712298(v=technet.10)) on TechNet.